BeemerJ/Moss-Essential-Software-Guide/README.md

 ## Download

 * [JDownloader 2](https://jdownloader.org/jdownloader2)
   > A regular download manager.
+(Not as nice as IDM tho.)

 * [Nicotine+](https://nicotine-plus.org/)
   > Peer-2-Peer filesharing client using Soulseek, mostly used for audio.